-CLOSING COMMENTS [SLIDE 28]
+CLOSING COMMENTS [SLIDE 31]

-- a) Express your sincere thanks to those taking part in the SET forum. - b) Remind people to turn in their "About Me" forms if they haven't already. - c) Encourage them to sign up for future work. - d) Close with Slide 28 with the SET coaches' contact information inserted.
+- a) Express your sincere thanks to those taking part in the SET forum. - b) Remind people to turn in their "About Me" forms if they haven't already. - c) Encourage them to sign up for future work.
+(See example "Future Involvement Sheet" sign up form in handouts.)
+Future Involvement Sheet is an innovation from the field thanks to Dave Shideler, OK State University. - d) Close with the slide with the SET coaches' contact information inserted.